duckysmacky/todo-cli/README.md

 # TODO CLI

-### A simple todo cli application with the most basic functionality written on Rust
+A todo application for your command line with the most basic functionality written on Rust

 ## Features
  - Stores data in JSON